A Note From The Founder

 សួស្តី suostei (Hello),

-If you’re considering starting your healing journey with me, I think it is essential that you know who I am because I don’t agree with the notion of therapists being a “blank slate.”
-Real talk, how are you expected to connect and be vulnerable with a “blank slate?”
+If you’re considering starting your healing journey with me, I think it’s essential that you know who I am—because I don’t believe in the idea of therapists being a “blank slate.”
+Let’s be real: how are you expected to connect, trust, and be vulnerable with someone who hides their own humanity?

-You can’t…so if you’re interested in learning more about me stay a while!
+You can’t.
+So if you’re curious to know more about me, stay a while.

 Through this newfound vulnerability, I gave people a chance to support and care for me leading to feelings of safety to build and trust my ecosystem of support and care resulting in an integration of a sense of self and community.
 This ongoing experience of building collective care and community sparked a deeper exploration of Interpersonal Neurobiology (Dr. Daniel Siegel) and Polyvagal Theory ( Dr. Stephen Porges) and eventually integrating it into the healing space with clients and their healing journey.